-34 ICD-9 code 185 and ICD-10 code C61.
+&lt;sup>16 ICD-9 code 185 and ICD-10 code C61.
 See, respectively, WHO (World Health Organization) [1978].
-International Classification of Diseases, Ninth Edition, and WHO [1997] International Classification of Diseases, Tenth Edition.
+International Classification of Diseases, Ninth Edition; WHO [1997].
+International Classification of Diseases, Tenth Edition.

-35 Based on a population of 60,000 at the U.S. cancer rate and discounted at 7 percent.
+&lt;sup>17 Based on a population of 60,000 at the U.S. cancer rate and discounted at 7 percent.

-$^{^{36}}$ Based on a population of 110,000 at 21 percent above the U.S. cancer rate and discounted at 3 percent.
+&lt;sup>18 Based on a population of 110,000 at 21 percent above the U.S. cancer rate and discounted at 3 percent.

-37 These grandfathered members were enrolled without having to complete a new member application when the WTC Health Program started on July 1, 2011 and are referred to in the WTC Health Program regulations in 42 CFR Part 88 as "currently identified responders" and "currently identified survivors."
+&lt;sup>19 These grandfathered members were enrolled without having to complete a new member application when the WTC Health Program started on July 1, 2011 and are referred to in the WTC Health Program regulations in 42 CFR Part 88 as "currently identified responders" and "currently identified survivors."

-38 PHS Act, secs.
+&lt;sup>20 PHS Act, secs.
 3311(a)(4)(A) and 3321(a)(3)(A).

-new).
-The upper cost estimate also assumes an overall increase in population cancer rates (for malignant neoplasm of the prostate [prostate cancer] of 21 percent due to 9/11 exposure),39 and costs were discounted at 3 percent.
-The choice of a 21 percent increase in the risk of cancer of the rate found in the un-exposed population is based on findings presented in the first published epidemiologic study of September 11, 2001 exposed populations.40 Given the challenges associated with interpreting the Zeig-Owens findings,41 we simply characterize 21 percent as a possible outcome rather than asserting the probability that 21 percent is a "likely" outcome.
+exposure), and costs were discounted at 3 percent.
+The choice of a 21 percent increase in the risk of cancer of the rate found in the un-exposed population is based on findings presented in the first published epidemiologic study of September 11, 2001 exposed populations.
+Given the challenges associated with interpreting the Zeig-Owens findings, we simply characterize 21 percent as a possible outcome rather than asserting the probability that 21 percent is a "likely" outcome.